MINISTRYGmbH/morrow-core/docs/features.md

   * Code optimizations like minifying the HTML, summarize JS `<script>` tags and CSS `<link>` tags.
 Put your "Feature" at the end of the `features.php` to get executed at the end so you get the finally rendered HTML.
   * It is also possible to completely build your website with "Features".
 So you can recombine your "Features" to build new pages.
   * Access control.
 If you have build your website completely with "Features" you are able to remove other of your "Features" from the current page while the "Feature" processing queue is running.
+  * A/B Tests.
+Just write a A/B test feature controller that removes the feature you do not need at the moment.
   * There will be a lot more ...